IWBAACTWITOS Chapter 7

 "Dance?"

 "Yeah, dance.
-I started learning to dance recently, and my teacher praised me for doing well."
+I just started learning a while ago, and my teacher said I'm doing well."

 "Should I teach you?"

-When I said okay, Ash's face lit up completely.
-I couldn't really understand why he was so happy about it, but his bright smile was still very cute.
+The moment I agreed, Asher's face lit up completely.
+I didn't really understand why he was this happy about it, but his bright smile was undeniably cute.

-Ash closed the fairy tale book again and went to tell the maid waiting outside the room that he wanted to dance.
-I reopened the fairy tale book that Ash had left behind.
+Asher closed the storybook again and went to the maid waiting outside the room to tell her we wanted to dance.
+I reopened the storybook he'd left behind.

-It was one of the fairy tales I hated the most.
-I liked it when I was young, but as I grew up, I realized it was nothing but a cruel fairy tale.
+It was one of my least favorite fairy tales.
+I liked it when I was young, but once I grew up, I realized it was just another brutal story in disguise.

-'But why this one of all things?
-I guess it was because he wanted to dance.'
+'Still, why this one of all things?
+Oh—he must've picked it because he wants to dance.'

-'Alright.
-I'll show you what a dancing king is.'
+'All right.
+I'll show you what a dance legend looks like.'

-At Ash's call, I had no choice but to get up from my seat before I could fall deep into thought.
-When I took his small hand and went out to the garden, a large piano and quite a few people were waiting.
-Charlotte in particular had spread out a mat and snacks and was sitting in the shade.
+At Asher's call, I didn't have time to sink deeper into thought.
+I had to get up.
+I took his small hand and walked out to the garden, where a grand piano and quite a few people were waiting.
+Charlotte had even spread out a picnic blanket with snacks and was sitting in the shade.

 "...Aren't we just dancing?"